example42/example42.github.io/_drafts/2017-04-24-technical_puppet_workshop_frankfurt.md

 The event itself is for free.
 Neither example42 nor Puppet will cover travel and/or hotel expenses.

-Wwe are looking forward to seeing you in Frankfurt on May 17th.
+We are looking forward to seeing you in Frankfurt on May 17th.

-Martin